-Another important thing to consider when you go advisor hunting is whether your prospective advisor takes a long-term view or not.
+One thing to consider when you go advisor hunting is whether they take a long-term view or not.
 The Warren Buffett philosophy is desirable.
-What most people need is an advisor who will hold their hand when they ride out the financial storm and prevents them from unloading stock at bad times.
+What most people need is an advisor who will hold their hand, Financial advisors can help ride out the financial storm and prevent you from unloading stock at bad times.

 Experts claim that a good advisor will comprehend what his/her clients are saying, even at times when they are not speaking.
-Make sure your potential advisor is a good listener so he can understand your specific needs and preferences to render the best advice.
+Make sure your potential advisor is a good listener.
+You want him to understand your specific needs and preferences to render the best advice.
 Another key facet of listening is being generous and mentally present during client discussions.

 Before you make this key decision, get a good understanding of how often and with whom you will interact.
-Some advisors meet with their client initially and then follow up yearly, while others give continuing support the whole year round.
+Some advisors meet with their client initially and then follow up yearly.
+Others give continuing support the whole year round.
 Ensure that the one you select meets your needs.